ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 ## Libraries

 <!--This contrasts with the `struct ... end` syntax where modules are aggregated top-down by nesting submodules into container modules. -->
 In OCaml, a library is a collection of modules.
 By default, when Dune builds a library, it wraps the bundled modules into a module.
+This allows having several modules with the same name, inside different libraries, in the same project.
+That feature is known as [_namespaces_](https://en.wikipedia.org/wiki/Namespace) for module names.
+This is similar to what module do for definitions, they avoid name clashes.

 Dune creates libraries from folders.
 Let's look at an example, here the folder is `lib`:
 ```shell
 $ mkdir lib
 ```